falconry/falcon/docs/deploy/nginx-uwsgi.rst

 application, exposing it as the module-scoped ``application`` variable. uWSGI will use this file to load your application.

-Note that we did not call ``run`` like a developer might do during development or use `wsgiref.simple_server.make_server`.
-Instead we simply assigned our `API` instance to ``application``.
-We *do not* want to start a server, since uWSGI does that automatically.
+Note that you did not call `wsgiref.simple_server.make_server`.
+Instead you simply assigned your `API` instance to ``application``.
 Starting an independent WSGI server in your ``wsgi.py`` file will render unexpected results.

 Deploying Falcon behind uWSGI
 '''''''''''''''''''''''''''''

-With our ``wsgi.py`` file in place, it is time to configure uWSGI.
-To do this, we create a ``uwsgi.ini`` file.
-In general, you shouldn’t commit this file to source control; it should be generated from a template by your deployment toolchain according to the target environment (number of CPUs, etc.).
+With your ``wsgi.py`` file in place, it is time to configure uWSGI.
+Create a ``uwsgi.ini`` file.
+In general, you shouldn't commit this file to source control; it should be generated from a template by your deployment toolchain according to the target environment (number of CPUs, etc.).

-This configuration, when executed, will create a new uWSGI server pointed at our wsgi.py file and listening at ``12.0.0.1:8080``.
+This configuration, when executed, will create a new uWSGI server pointed at your wsgi.py file and listening at ``12.0.0.1:8080``.

 .. code-block:: ini
   :caption: /home/myproject/src/uwsgi.ini